Providence Falls

 Where’s the Pizza?

-Isn’t there a saying somewhere to “Never eat at a restaurant called “Mama’s”?
+Isn’t there a saying somewhere about “Never eating at a restaurant called “Mama’s”?
 Or is that “Mom’s”?

 Now you may well ask, why doesn’t Amy fire his sorry A**?
 Why does she fall in love with him?
 Why is Amy, a qualified manager such a wuss giving him chance after chance?
 Why is the restaurant called “Mama’s Ristorante and Pizzeria” when they don’t serve Pizza?
 Why were Mama and Papa called “Mama” and “Papa” when they didn’t have any kids?
 Ask away, but I’m afraid I can’t help you.
 Now this wasn’t all bad.
 The cinematography was great, the food looked delicious, and the acting was tolerable, but the looming shadow of bad (but very cute-I’ll give him that) Frank was just too much to overcome.